hkhanna/django-base/README.md

 - Update `SITE_CONFIG`
 - Create a Postmark server if using email
 - Deploy to Heroku
-  1. Create the application in the Heroku web interface with the project name.
+  1. Create the application in the Heroku web interface.
+A good name for the Heroku application is is `kl-<project_name>`.
   1. Provision the postgresql add-on in the Heroku web interface
      - Note: if you didn't do this, a Heroku postgres database would be automatically provisioned and added to the `DATABASE_URL` environment variable if your app were successfully deployed.
 However, because deployment requires that variable to be set, a deployment will fail unless the database is provisioned first.
   1. If using celery, provision the redis add-on in the Heroku web interface which will automatically set the `REDIS_URL` environment variable used by celery.